 Editor's Note: The list of items a-e must be replaced by a definition of an UPSInfo IOC.
 The specification remains incomplete until this IOC are defined.

-5. Upon creation of the UPSInfo instance, the DSO sends a NotifyMOICreation request to the MNO.
+5. Upon creation of the UPSInfo instance, the MNO notifies the DSO using a NotifyMOICreation operation.

 Editor's Note: How to properly express step 5 is FFS.